-Bokaro is a perfect tourist destination which has it all.
-From a rich and leisure metropolitan lifestyle to a pinch of natural beauty spread around, Bokaro is goals for travellers.
-It has various attractions like temples, national parks, steel and coal industries and much more.
+Bokaro is a perfect tourist destination that has it all.
+From a rich and leisurely metropolitan lifestyle to a pinch of natural beauty spread around, Bokaro is a goal for travelers.
+It has various attractions like temples, national parks, steel and coal industries, and much more.
 Bokaro steel city is one of the most popular and important cities of the state.
-The urban culture and the natural essence in the ambience of the city make it special and highly beautiful.
+The urban culture and the natural essence in the ambiance of the city make it special and highly beautiful.
 The steel industries are a highlight of the place.
-It is surrounded by all big cities which makes it easily accessible and significant part of Jharkhand.
+It is surrounded by all big cities which makes it easily accessible and a significant part of Jharkhand.

-According to earlier history texts, the Bokaro was a small part of Manbhum region.
+According to earlier history texts, Bokaro was a small part of the Manbhum region.
 Manbhum region was named after Raja Man Singh who was the loyal army chief in the reign of Akbar.
-The Manbhum was a gift to Raja Man Singh by Akbar.
-Later, it was divided into three parts Birbhum, Manbhum and Singhbhum.
-It was mostly inhabited by the people of Kolar Race.
+Manbhum was a gift to Raja Man Singh by Akbar.
+Later, it was divided into three parts Birbhum, Manbhum, and Singhbhum.
+It was mostly inhabited by the people of the Kolar Race.
 Before the 7th century, it was dominated by Jainism.
-After that, Brahmins got their rulership in the region as it can be traced from the travelogue of Chinese traveller Hiuen Tsang.
+After that, Brahmins got their rulership in the region as it can be traced from the travelogue of Chinese traveler Hiuen Tsang.

-Jawaharlal Nehru Biological Park.
-The Jawaharlal Nehru Biological Park was established in the year of 1980s.
+The Jawaharlal Nehru Biological Park was established in the 1980s.
 And it was this park that eventually became very famous for its possession of big cats such as white tigers as well as Asiatic Lions.
 So, if you ever visit Bokaro then visiting this park becomes a must.

-Parasnath Hills.
-It is interesting to know that this place holds very significant importance to the Jainism cult in the country.
-This is a hillock which is situated in the Giridih district of Jharkhand and that is only a few kilometres away from the city.
+It is interesting to know that this place holds high significance for the Jain community of the country.
+This is a hillock that is situated in the Giridih district of Jharkhand and is only a few kilometers away from the city.

-Go for Picnics.
-There is no doubt in the fact that picnics are phenomenally one of the most loved activities people generally like to do.
-And given the fact that Bokaro has several beautiful parks, it makes all the more sense to visit this place.
+There is no doubt in the fact that picnics are one of the most loved activities people generally like to indulge in.
+And, as Bokaro has several beautiful parks, it makes all the more sense to visit this place.

-Visit Garga Dam.
-Flowing on the southern part of the city Bokaro.
-This dam was constructed on it in the 1950s and with time has become one of the best tourist spots in Bokaro.
+Flowing in the southern part of the city, this dam was constructed on it in the 1950s and with time has become one of the best tourist spots in Bokaro.

-You Can Go For Boating.
-The city park is specifically composed of many of the artificial lakes and all of this makes it a good option for boating.
+The city park comprises many artificial lakes and all of this makes it a good option for boating.

 Since its establishment until now, Bokaro Steel City in Jharkhand has changed a lot.
-You would love to get into the facts and history of the place that is considered one of the industrial centres of India.
-Here, people mostly can be seen speaking in Khorta dialect which is a part of Magahi language.
+Here, people mostly can be seen speaking in the Khorta dialect which is a part of the Magahi language.
 Also, Hindi and English languages are quite prevalent in the city.
-The city is 1,257.3 km via NH19, 1,838.4 km via NH53, 314.2 km via NH19, 2,079.9 km via NH53 and NH 44 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Bokaro is 1,257.3 km via NH19, 1,838.4 km via NH53, 314.2 km via NH19, 2,079.9 km via NH53, and NH 44 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Train.
 Bokaro is very well connected with train routes.
 Bokaro Steel City Railway Station is the nearest railway station.
 So, it would be a good option for you to travel to Bokaro by train.
-The railway station comes under Adra division of South Eastern Railways.
-It serves the major cities of India including Delhi, Mumbai, Kolkata, Chennai, Assam, Orissa etc.
+The railway station comes under the Adra division of South Eastern Railways.
+It serves the major cities of India including Delhi, Mumbai, Kolkata, Chennai, Assam, Orissa, etc.